cjquines/qboard/README.md

 - d solid
 - g 50% opaque
 with space for blank
+- space space > default style

+todo:
+- clear page, delete page
+- change style of selected with chord?
+- add undo, redo, copy, paste to toolbar
+- add styles to toolbar
+- something that pops up near your cursor when you press q

 nice features:
-- help panel
+- help modal, intro modal
 - rooms for spectating
 - rooms for collaboration
-- saving things to the server for a limited period
-- load prev/next pages in memory
+- load prev/next pages in memory?

-todo:
-- make opaque fill have solid border (don't use opacity, use rgba for fill)
-- make move not use the bounding box
+- make the eraser not use the bounding box?
-- make the eraser not use the bounding box
+- make move not use the bounding box?
-- clear page, delete page
+- saving things to the server for a limited period?